 Select this YouTube link to view the Historical Commission discussion regarding the request from Housing Hope to amend the Norton-Grand historic overlay zone boundaries at the Sequoia play field.

-Agenda includes a special valuation request for Phase 2 on the Lee House located at 1332 Rucker Avenue.
+Agenda includes a special recognition of Commissioner O'Donnell's years of service and a design review of a duplex located at 3333 Nassau Street.
 See the remote public meeting guidelines below to participate in the meeting.

 Remote Public Meeting Guidelines and Procedures